 Here’s what you should do, alongside your partner, after you both decide to give your marriage another chance:

-- If you’ve decided to reconcile, stay away from the blame game.
-That will only slow down the entire process and make things worse.
+If you’ve decided to reconcile, stay away from the blame game.
+That will only slow down the entire process of forgiving infidelity and make things worse.

-- The pain may be too much for you so you may have post-traumatic stress.
+The pain may be too much for you so that you may have post-traumatic stress.
 Consult with your doctor as soon as possible.